G-Invoicing

 • Streamline settlement of funds in the Intra-Governmental Payment and Collection (IPAC) system

-With performance reporting in G-Invoicing, trading partners can settle monetary transactions more quickly and efficiently
+Trading Partners (TPs) can settle monetary transactions more quickly and efficiently utilizing performance reporting in G-Invoicing.

 How?